Online Joint Replacement Class

 Adult Reconstruction, Hip and Knee Replacements

-Avoid dental cleanings and procedures for 6 weeks before and 3 months after your joint replacement.
+Avoid routine dental cleanings and procedures for 6 weeks before and 3 months after your joint replacement.

-Important: If you have any cavities or dental work (besides cleaning), those should be treated by your dentist at least 6 weeks before surgery.
+Important: If you have any cavities or outstanding dental work (besides routine dental cleanings), those should be treated by your dentist at least 6 weeks before surgery.

 Once you are cleared by your surgeon to go back to the dentist after your joint replacement surgery, you will be prescribed an antibiotic to take before dental procedures for 2 years after surgery.

 Physical therapy (PT) is a very important part of your rehabilitation process after surgery, but PT clinics often have long wait lists.
-To prevent any delays in your recovery, please contact your preferred PT provider today to schedule your first visit for about 5 days after surgery.
+To prevent any delays in your recovery, our surgical scheduling team will place a PT referral before surgery.
+Please contact your preferred PT provider immediately to schedule your first visit for about 5 days after surgery.

-It's a good idea to have someone stay with you for the first week or so after surgery to help with things like grocery shopping and preparing meals, getting to and from the bathroom, and making sure you don't fall.
+It's a good idea to have someone stay with you for the first week or so after surgery to help with things like grocery shopping, preparing meals, getting to and from the bathroom, showering, picking things up off the floor, and making sure you don't fall.

 Preparing your home before surgery will make your recovery safer and more comfortable.
 Here are some important steps to take: